The Ihara Zeta function for infinite graphs: Introduction

 The corresponding results are all new in the general context provided here.
-At the same time they give a systematic and unified foundation for the works mentioned above.
-Moreover, they allow us to introduce a rather general class of graphs on which the Zeta function can be approximated viz graphs periodic with respect to a free action of a sofic group.
+On the one hand, they give a systematic and unified foundation for the works mentioned above.
+On the other hand, they also extend the framework studied in the literature in various ways.
+For instance, graphs obtained by vertex percolation on Cayley graphs fall into the studied class.
+Consequently, one obtains the - to the knowledge of the authors - first approach to define the Ihara Zeta function for percolation graphs.

+As part of our investigation \begin{itemize} \item we put forward a notion of weak convergence of measure graphs. \end{itemize} Weak convergence of measure graphs may be of independent interest.
+It contains the concept of Benjamini-Schramm convergence for finite graphs as a special case.
+Moreover, it also allows for convergence of infinite graphs.
+For example, we show that percolation graphs with weakly convergent probability laws are weakly convergent as measure graphs.
+Another advantage of weak convergence of measure graphs concerns the description of the limiting object.
+More precisely, when dealing with sofic Cayley graphs or periodic graphs we are able to directly obtain the original graph as the limit object from a weakly convergent sequence of finite measure graphs.

+In our context, weak convergence of measure graphs allows us to settle the issue of the continuous dependence of the Zeta function on the underlying measure graph.
+More specifically, we establish that weak convergence of measure graphs implies convergence of the corresponding Zeta functions.
+From this continuity result we obtain the previously known approximation results for Zeta functions via finite graphs as a special case.
+Moreover, as a complete novelty, we obtain from this continuity result the convergence of the Zeta functions associated with a weakly convergent sequence of (infinite) percolation graphs.

+To achieve the mentioned aims and results we introduce the concept of a measure graph.
+Indeed, setting up the framework centered around measure graphs can be seen as the main task in our approach.
+The idea behind it is simple: Measure graphs provide a measure on the graph and this measure satisfies an invariance property reflecting the symmetries of the graph.
+This then allows one to calculate an `averaged number of loops of a given size' by counting in each vertex the loops of this size and then average this function via the given measure.
+In this way, loops at all vertices are taken into account and at the same time one ends up with a finite number.
+On the technical level quite some care is required, in particular, in order to implement the invariance of the measure.
+To do so, we rely on Connes' non-commutative integration theory \cite{Connes-1979}.

+Our set-up may be of interest for other questions as well.
+For example it may be useful for dealing with random Schr{\"o}dinger operators on graphs.